eerimoq/moblin/README.rst

 - Do not block main thread when changing mic.

+- Optionally automatically select external mic when plugged in.
+And select builtin when unplugged.

 Ideas/plan
 ==========

-- Use external mic.

-  - Hotplug.
-Automatically use external mic when plugged in.

 - Advanced settings toggle.